School Program Approval

 This is an important safeguard preventing a "fly by night" operation from gaining approval without demonstrating a measure of quality and stability in its continuous operation.
 "Operation for two-years" is generally considered by SAAs to start from the time the entity was licensed and/or approved by other state regulatory authority, such as a state department of education or state department of business licensure.

-There are no "waivers" to this rule, only the exception stated above.
+There are no "waivers" to this rule, only the exceptions stated below.